Nutrition and Dietetics MS

 The program is offered on a full-time basis.
 Students are admitted in the fall term.

-Program Mission: Drexel University’s Department of Nutrition Sciences graduate program in dietetics integrates didactic coursework with experiential learning to provide the knowledge, competencies and professional values needed to prepare students to become entry-level registered dietitian nutritionists.
+Program Mission: Drexel University’s Nutrition Sciences graduate program in dietetics integrates didactic coursework with experiential learning to provide the knowledge, competencies and professional values needed to prepare students to become entry-level registered dietitian nutritionists.

 Program Goals and Objectives